amxrmxhdx/PixliesFactionSystem-2.0/README.md

 # PixliesFactionSystem

+__Please keep in mind that this README is not complete and will be more completed in the future.__

 ## Description
 PixliesFactionSystem is a lightweight but rich factionssystem developed by MickMMars and Tylix for the server pixliesearth.eu It is specialized to fill all needs for Political-Factions servers.